 "Healing Our Soil With Hemp by Hemp(Aware)"

-Their branding, courtesy of HempAware, is a perfect stepping stone for the mission, as it transcends the conventional imagery associated with the product and focuses on industrial value.
+Their branding, courtesy of HempAware, is a perfect stepping stone for the mission.
+It transcends the conventional imagery associated with the product and focuses on industrial value.

 The choice of typography and color is subtle, yet attention-grabbing.
-The logo is prominent by itself but lies perfectly when placed upon various elements of business collateral.
+The logo is prominent by itself but lies perfectly when placed alongside other elements.